Final report for FW17-017

-Given that fall was rapidly approaching, and that is was unlikely we would have good success with obtaining semen for instrumental insemination, we decided the best course of action was to concentrate on producing some of the other open-mated crosses for evaluation during the upcoming year.
+Given that fall was rapidly approaching, and that it is was unlikely we would have good success with obtaining semen for instrumental insemination in 2017, we decided the best course of action was to concentrate on producing some of the other open-mated crosses for evaluation during the upcoming year.
 This involved grafting larva on three separate days, from 7 different queens, using four separate cell-starter/finisher colonies.
 The grafting sessions occurred on 9/20/18, 9/24/18, and 10/10/18.
 The hives selected to create daughter queens were, SWM#17-16H, #64, #87, #79, SWM#15-16H, #66, and #63.

 Each grafting session involved grafting 33 larva, around 12 hours old, for a total of 264 larva.
 From this approximately 136 virgin queens were produced and banked for later mating.
 In addition, during the first week of October, 24 four-frame mating nucs (the units used to allow virgin queens to open-mate) were created from strong colonies to facilitate mating of these queens.
 Mated queens were collected 2-3 weeks later at which time another round of virgin queens were installed for open-mating.
-This cycle was much quicker than normal since the season was rapidly running out and virgin queens were rapidly aging in queen banks – virgin queens should not be banked for longer than about 21 days (including 5 days to mature post-cell emergence) before their potential for mating success decreases greatly.
+This cycle was much quicker than normal since the season was rapidly running out and virgin queens were rapidly aging in queen banks - virgin queens should not be banked for longer than about 18-20 days (including 5 days post-cell emergence) before their potential for mating success decreases greatly.
 A number of virgin queens had aged too much before they could be installed due to limitations in our work schedule, and we purposefully held back a batch of virgin queens to practice instrumental insemination techniques.

 - E x E (II): European queen crossed with European drone semen using instrumental insemination.